ijeomalouisa/AMAZON-E-COMMERCE-SALES/README.md

    The result of the analysis are summarized as follows;
    - The products category in electornics, computers, and Home and kitcen accessories has higher potential for generating more revenue
    - The company should analyze and improve low revenue products or consider alternatives i.e. optimization, repositioning or discontinuation of the products.

+### Recommendations

+1. The company should tailor marketing strategies to the product category with high revenue productions
+2. They should check/Re-evaluate what is not working by revising pricing, marketing or pricing positioning of the low revenue generated products
+3. Monitor custmer feedback and market trends to drive sales growth and product success.
+4. They need to allocate resources to maintain and grow sales.